 Evaluated Metrics.
 We present Instruction per Cycle (IPC) as the primary performance metric.
 We also use average bandwidth utilization, defined as the fraction of total DRAM cycles that the DRAM data bus is busy, and compression ratio, defined as the ratio of the number of DRAM bursts required to transfer data in the compressed vs. uncompressed form.
-As reported in prior work [65], we use decompression/compression latencies of 1/5 cycles for the hardware implementation of BDI.
+As reported in prior work [87], we use decompression/compression latencies of 1/5 cycles for the hardware implementation of BDI.

-6. Results
+7. Results

-To evaluate the effectiveness of using CABA to employ data compression, we compare five different designs: (i) Base - the baseline system with no compression, (ii) HW-BDI-Mem - hardware-based memory bandwidth compression with dedicated logic (data is stored compressed in main memory but uncompressed in the last-level cache, similar to prior works [66, 72]), (iii) HW-BDI - hardware-based interconnect and memory bandwidth compression (data is stored uncompressed only in the L1 cache) (iv) CABA-BDI - Core-Assisted Bottleneck Acceleration (CABA) framework (Section 3) with all associated overheads of performing compression (for both interconnect and memory bandwidth), (v) Ideal-BDI - compression (for both interconnect and memory) with no latency/power overheads for compression or decompression.
+To evaluate the effectiveness of using CABA to employ data compression, we compare five different designs: (i) Base - the baseline system with no compression, (ii) HW-BDI-Mem - hardware-based memory bandwidth compression with dedicated logic (data is stored compressed in main memory but uncompressed in the last-level cache, similar to prior works [88, 100]), (iii) HW-BDI - hardware-based interconnect and memory bandwidth compression (data is stored uncompressed only in the L1 cache) (iv) CABA-BDI - Core-Assisted Bottleneck Acceleration (CABA) framework (Section 4) with all associated overheads of performing compression (for both interconnect and memory) bandwidth), (v) Ideal-BDI - compression (for both interconnect and memory) with no latency/power overheads for compression or decompression.
 This section provides our major results and analyses.
-Our technical report [83] provides more detailed analyses.

-6.1.
+7.1.
 Effect on Performance and Bandwidth Utilization

-Figures 7 and 8 show, respectively, the normalized performance (vs. Base) and the memory bandwidth utilization of the five designs.
+Figures 8 and 9 show, respectively, the normalized performance (vs. Base) and the memory bandwidth utilization of the five designs.
 We make three major observations.